 Instead, I used a gold cord.
 This one is from a set I made that was using up the last of the materials I had left over after making a huge amount for my employees for Christmas.
 The lace is a little smashed from being packed away.
 I didn't starch the lace on this one.

 Victorian Lace Ball Ornament

-- About 2 yards of ivory, white or light pastel pink lace.
+- About two yards of ivory, white, or light pastel pink lace.

 - Cut lace into squares just large enough to wrap around each ornament.
 Set aside.